Policy & System

 Operating management system based on ISO 14001

-To ensure efficient implementation of environmental management throughout the Group as a whole, Konica Minolta operates its management system based on ISO 14001, and it has established a basic policy of requiring that all Group production sites around the world work to obtain ISO 14001 certification.
+To raise the efficiency of environmental management throughout the Group as a whole, Konica Minolta operates its management system based on ISO 14001, and it has established a basic policy of requiring that all group production sites around the world work to obtain ISO 14001 certification.

 Konica Minolta is engaged in Green Product, Green Factory, and Green Marketing activities throughout the product lifecycle.
 In addition, targets are set within these activities to help solve business and environmental issues, and environmental efforts are integrated into the core business activities.
 This approach is consistent with ISO 14001:2015.